Meet Nicole Heinen

 Noted for her "golden-voiced" singing (Voix des Arts) and "deft hand at verbal and physical comedy" (The Isthmus), American soprano Nicole Heinen has dazzled audiences with her demanding stage presence.
 Praised by the Journal Sentinel for her “clear, ringing sound and facile technique”, Ms. Heinen is establishing herself as an artist to watch.

-In the 2021-22 season, Ms. Heinen will be singing Henrietta M. (The Mother of Us All) and covering Mukhtar Mai (Thumbprint), Lillian Russell (The Mother of Us All) and Un Pastore (Tosca) at the Chautauqua Opera Company.
-She will also make her debut TV appearance as “Iolanta” in AMC's “Interview with the Vampire'' to be released at a later date.
-Additionally this season, Ms. Heinen has won the Wisconsin District for the Metropolitan Opera Laffont Competition.
-She has also participated as a finalist in the John Alexander Vocal Competition and a semi-finalist in the Premiere Opera Foundation Competition, Orpheus Vocal Competition and Mary Jacob Smith Singer of the Year Competition.
+In the 2021-22 season, Ms. Heinen made her debut at the Chautauqua Opera Company singing Henrietta M. (The Mother of Us All) and covering Mukhtar Mai (Thumbprint), Lillian Russell (The Mother of Us All) and Un Pastore (Tosca).
+She also made her debut TV appearance as “Iolanta” in AMC's “Interview with the Vampire'' in Fall 2022.
+Additionally in the 2021-22 season, Ms. Heinen won the Wisconsin District for the Metropolitan Opera Laffont Competition and 4th place in the Mary Jacob Smith Singer of the Year Competition.
+Ms. Heinen also participated as a finalist in the John Alexander Vocal Competition and a semi-finalist in the Premiere Opera Foundation Competition and the Orpheus Vocal Competition.